discord-php/DiscordPHP/README.md

 An API to interact with the popular messaging and voice app [Discord!](http://discordapp.com)

+This is currently outdated.
+If you need another API for Discord I suggest you check out [this](https://github.com/Cleanse/discord-php/) one.

 ## Installation

 To install, you will need [Composer](http://getcomposer.org).
 There is a basic setup guide [here.](https://getcomposer.org/doc/00-intro.md)